fluidex/fluidex-backend/README.md

 # TODOs

+* Data availability only support registry and deposit.
-* Data availability.
-And change original inputs as private, then use their hash as the (single) public input.
+* Change original inputs as private, then use their hash as the (single) public input.
 * Local dev-net might be broken cause by recent changes (move to goerli).

 # Known Issues